 Before registering, it is advisable to verify that there is no association already registered with the same name.
-To do this, you can access the file of denominations available.
+To do this, you can access the file of denominations available on the website of the Ministry of the Interior: Consult the file of denominations.

 It will be highly recommended to make 4 original copies of the Founding Minutes and the Articles of the Association while the registration process is developing.
-Some of them will be necessary to deliver them in the registry, one more will be delivered to the Tax Office, in the case of requesting the provisional CIF, and the fourth copy is convenient for the association to keep until the registration is answered.
+Two of them will be necessary to deliver them in the registry, one more will be delivered to the Tax Office, in the case of requesting the provisional CIF, and the fourth copy is convenient for the association to keep until the registration is answered.
+As soon as we receive the answer of the correct registration, the registry will return a sealed copy that will be the one that we must use from that moment on.
+Depending on the scope of action of the association, it is convenient to consult the information in the corresponding association register.
+In the following links you can find a directory of the Registers of Associations of the Autonomous Communities and of the National Register of Associations: